 Not hearing back after dates (Ghosting) = Not hear back after interviews

 Whether your date went well or not, it’s safe to say that on some level you want the other person to want another.
 It’s fine if you’re not interested, but you still want them to try (the human ego, what can we say?)
-The same with job interviews.
+The same with job interviews, a crucial part of job hunting.
 Even if you’ve decided you don’t want the job, you wouldn’t be offended if they still wanted to try and proceed further.
 On the flipside, if you really want it (another date or job) you definitely want to hear back.
 When you don’t?
 Oh, it burns!

 After you’ve met someone in person, is there anything more offensive than them just never getting in touch ever again?
 It’s like before they met you, it was all good.
 Then they faced you for real and them not getting in touch after is them saying “yeah… no thank you.”
 Ghosting has become as common in the job search world as it has in dating (but that’s another story…) Either way, ghosting someone you’ve met in person is rude.
 Just let them know you’re not interested like a real grown up!